A RESURGENCE OF INTEREST IN THE INFORMATION AGE OF THE INTERNET

 LSD’s history has been brief but tumultuous.

 Underlying each of these ‘bullet points’ is a story with many words and many pages.
-In this article, I will unveil part of the known history of LSD, including famous figures, research breakthroughs, various abuses in the 1960s, and the recent resurgence of interest, specifically in microdosing.
+In this article, we will unveil part of the known history of LSD, including famous figures, research breakthroughs, various abuses in the 1960s, and the recent resurgence of interest, specifically in microdosing.

 INVENTION OF LSD